GenericMappingTools/gmt/doc/rst/source/grdmix.rst

 .. _-I:

 **-I**\ *intensity*
-    A constant intensity or grid (-1/+1 range) to modify final output image colors.
+    A constant intensity or grid (-1 to +1 range) to modify final output image colors.

 .. _-M: